activeadmin/activeadmin-mongoid/README.md

 ### ⚠️ ALERT

-For the reason above **I'm no longer actively maintaining the projec**.
+For the reason above **I'm no longer actively maintaining the project**.
 I will still accept any pull request for recent rails/mongoid/activeadmin and adding new specs.

 ---